-The memoir writer as artist is an important concept that will enable you to write a deeper memoir than would the limitations of “memoir writer as journalist.”
-In this section are posts which explore this notion of the memoir writer as artist.
+The memoir writer as artist is an important concept that will enable you to write a deeper memoir than would the limitations of “memoir writer as journalist” or “memoir writer as historian.”

 A memoir writer is an artist.
 If you are writing your lifestories, you have begun to do the work of the artist, to create as an artist creates.
 Although you may not think of yourself as a maker of art, you are engaging in the artist’s process of creating order out of chaotic reality.